Henselian discrete valued stable fields

-Statement (2.2) is a special case of \cite{Ch6}, Theorem~4.1.
-It can also be deduced from \cite{Ch1}, Theorem~3.1.
-Using (2.1), (2.2) and well-known general properties of Schur indices and exponents (cf. \cite{P}, Sects.
+Proposition \ref{prop2.1} (a) follows from \cite{Ch3}, Proposition~2.1 (with its proof).
+Proposition \ref{prop2.1} (b) is a special case of \cite{Ch6}, Theorem~4.1; it can also be deduced from \cite{Ch1}, Theorem~3.1~(a).
+Using Proposition \ref{prop2.1} (a), (b) and well-known results about the reduction of Schur indices and exponents under a scalar extension of finite degree over the centre (cf. \cite{P}, Sects.
 13.4 and 14.4), one sees that the problem of characterizing stable HDV-fields reduces to the one of finding a necessary and sufficient condition that Brd$_{p}(K) \le 1$, where $(K, v)$ is an HDV-field with char$(\widehat K) = p$.
-This problem is specified by following result of \cite{Ch7}, which proves the implication Brd$_{p}(K) \le 1 \to [\widehat K\colon \widehat K ^{p}] \le p$ (in case $K$ contains a primitive $p$-th root of unity and char$(\widehat K) = p$, the same implication has been proved in \cite{BH}, Sect.
+The main result of \cite{Ch8}, stated below, takes a step towards achieving this goal.
+It shows that if Brd$_{p}(K) \le 1$, then $[\widehat K\colon \widehat K ^{p}] \le p$ (in case $K$ contains a primitive $p$-th root of unity and char$(\widehat K) = p$, this has been proved in \cite{BH}, Sect.
 4, and in \cite{Ch1}, Sect.
 2):

 \begin{prop} Let $(K, v)$ be an {\rm HDV}-field with {\rm char}$(\widehat K) = p > 0$.
 Then:

 {\rm (a)} {\rm Brd}$_{p}(K)$ is infinite if and only if $\widehat K/\widehat K ^{p}$ is an infinite extension;